Fanus-Courses/2SH4-final-starter/README.md

 Student First Name: [Insert your first name here]

 Student Last Name: [Insert your last name here]

+# Make sure to push (Hit Green Commit Changes Button) Frequently throughout the exam time to save your work

 # Answer all questions.
 The exam has four questions